w5xd/ASW12V/construction.md

 <h3>Digital Input Test</h3>
 Install only the 3 banks of 10K resistors on the input
         shift registers.
-They are labeled 1, 2, 3, and 4 on the each
+They are labeled 1, 2, 3, and 4 on each
         of the 3 banks.
 These are the ones just above the input optoisolators.
 Install the ODD numbered ones first, solder and trim the leads.
 Then install the EVEN numbered ones.
         The circuit board clearances are minimal and installing in this order makes it easier to avoid solder bridges.

-Type the <code>i</code> command while using a test lead to
-        short these adjacent pins of the input optoisolators:
+Type the <code>i</code> command while using a test lead to short these adjacent pins of the input optoisolators:
         <ul>
             <li>16 to 15 (gives a "1" in the corresponding <code>i</code> command)</li>
             <li>14 to 13 (gives a "2"...)</li>